dzalf/CD4051-MAX4617_Analog_Multiplexer_Library/README.md

 **#TODO**

-Sooon I will implement the activation/deactivation of the MUX from the library (Pin EN from MUX).
-For now you can simply tie this pin to GND to enable it. **Never leave the enable pin floating**
+~~Sooon I will implement the activation/deactivation of the MUX from the library (Pin EN from MUX).
+For now you can simply tie this pin to GND to enable it. **Never leave the enable pin floating**~~

+Add more examples of the usability of the library ;)